 Process modelling plays an ever-increasing role within process organisations, with initiatives such as Smart Process Manufacturing placing models at the heart of process design and operation.
 However the teaching of modelling in university undergraduate courses often lags the demands of industry.
-One of the key challenges is the time and effort required to develop new courses that cover all relevant aspects, from first-principles, mechanistic modelling to the systematic application of optimisation techniques.
+One of the key challenges is the time and effort required to develop new courses that cover all relevant aspects, from first-principles, mechanistic modelling to the systematic application of optimization techniques.

 PSE held a workshop at University College London to bring together professors and lecturers from leading universities with engineering managers from major chemical engineering employers.
 The workshop included presentations on current process modelling teaching methods along with presentations from industry on the most relevant challenges and expectations for future trends.